kyma-project/test-infra/docs/prow/prow-jobs.md

 # Prow jobs

-This document provides an overview of Prow jobs.
+This document provides an overview of ProwJobs.

 ## Directory structure

-Prow jobs reside in the `prow/jobs` directory in the `test-infra` repository.
+ProwJobs reside in the `prow/jobs` directory in the `test-infra` repository.
 Job definitions are configured in `yaml` files, and can be connected to specific components or be more general, like for integration jobs.
 General jobs are defined directly under the `jobs/{repository_name}` directory.
 Jobs configured for components are available in `jobs/{repository_name}`directory which includes subdirectories representing each component and containing job definitions.

 This is a sample directory structure: